ivan-gushchin-mipt/PCAlipids/limos/README.md

 * -stride \<positive integer; step of reading frames>
 * -dt \<time in ps; number to determine from which frame to read the trajectory>
 * -oc \<output trajectory file> - concatenated trajectory
-* -oa \<output topology file> - average structure of concatenated trajectory
+* -oa \<output topology file> - average structure calculated from the concatenated trajectory

 #### Step 2